 Associate Director of Respite Services

 Jennifer graduated in 2001 from Winthrop University with a Bachelors of Social Work.
 She worked in geriatric long-term care before coming to Thrive Upstate in August 2002 as a Service Coordinator.
 Jennifer advanced to the Respite Associate Director position in January 2005.
 She supports individuals with disabilities living at home with their families in the Greenville community.
 She also works with self-advocates to be engaged in disabilities awareness events.

 In her time off, Jennifer enjoys reading, gardening and spending time with family and friends.

-Associate Director of HASCI Services
+Director of HASCI Services

 Kay has worked with individuals with brain and spinal cord injuries at Thrive Upstate since 1998.
 She is a certified Brain Injury Specialist Trainer and has special interests in applied behavior analysis and developing treatment materials for individuals with cognitive disabilities.
 Kay holds a Master of Arts in Psychology from the University of Alabama in Huntsville.
 She is also an adjunct instructor of psychology at Greenville Technical College, where she has taught since 2003.

 Kay is married to James and enjoys hiking, reading, cooking, and spending time with family.